harith1996/RScag/README.md

 # Improving the Robustness of Scagnostics

-Code and dataset of the paper "Improving the Robustness of Scagnostics" sumbitted to IEEE InfoVis 2019.
+Code and dataset of the paper "Improving the Robustness of Scagnostics" accepted by IEEE InfoVis 2019.

 ## File Description